Clemente-H/mistral-telegram-calendar-bot/README.md

 - **Google Calendar Integration**: Generates links to add events directly to users' Google Calendars
 - **Containerized**: Easy to deploy anywhere Docker is supported

-## Architecture

-The bot is built with a modular architecture:

-- **telegram_bot.py**: Handles Telegram interactions and user messages
-- **mistral_engine.py**: Processes messages using Mistral AI to detect intent and extract information
-- **calendar_events.py**: Manages calendar event creation and link generation
-- **prompts.py**: Contains the prompts for the Mistral AI model
-- **utils.py**: Utility functions for data handling and formatting

 ## Demo
 The bot is currently deployed on Railway.
 You can test it by searching for [@mistralcalendarassistant_bot] on Telegram